Daytrana Uses

 Although ADHD is generally thought of as a problem in children, teenagers and adults can also have the condition.

-Daytrana has been shown in clinical trials to help children with ADHD.
+Daytrana has been shown in clinical trials to help children and adolescents (up to age 17) with ADHD.
 The medication can help them sit still and pay attention in the classroom and improve behavior.
-Daytrana is not approved for use in adults or teenagers (see Daytrana for Adults and Teens and Adult ADHD).
+Daytrana is not approved for use in adults (see Daytrana for Adults and Teens and Adult ADHD).

 Any behavioral change involves a well-balanced ADHD treatment plan, including social, educational, and mental therapy (see Behavior Therapy for ADHD).
 If lifestyle changes alone are not effective in changing behavior in people with the condition, ADHD medications (such as Daytrana) may be necessary.